StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 - **About external catalog materialized views**

   StarRocks supports building asynchronous materialized views based on Hive Catalog (since v2.5), Hudi Catalog (since v2.5), Iceberg Catalog (since v2.5), and JDBC Catalog (since v3.0).
-Creating a materialized view on external catalogs is similar to crating a regular asynchronous materialized view, but with some usage restrictions.
+Creating a materialized view on external catalogs is similar to creating an asynchronous materialized view on the default catalog, but with some usage restrictions.
 For more information, please refer to [Data lake query acceleration with materialized views](./data_lake_query_acceleration_with_materialized_views.md).

 ## Manually refresh an asynchronous materialized view